Beijing quarantines returning residents as China struggles to pick up economy

 “From now on, all those who have returned to Beijing should stay at home or submit to group observation for 14 days after arriving,” read the notice from Beijing’s virus prevention working group cited by the Beijing Daily.

-“Those who refuse to accept home or centralized observation and other prevention and control measures will be held accountable under law,” it said.
+“Those who refuse to accept home or centralised observation and other prevention and control measures will be held accountable under law,” it said.

 Stricter containment measures were planned elsewhere as well.
 Honghu city in Hubei province imposed a “wartime” lock-down beginning on Friday, with strict management of entry into housing compounds and villages, according to an official social media account of the local police, China’s CCTV reported.